ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-73. Your friend, a novice data scientist, uses an RGB image (8.41) which he then subjects to BN as part of training a CNN.
+Q. Your friend, a novice data scientist, uses an RGB image (8.41) which he then subjects to BN as part of training a CNN.

 <table align='center'>
   <tr>
     <td align="center">